José the Assistant: Professional wrestling career

-Early career

 José García began wrestling for various independent promotions around California and Mexico, mainly competing under the ring names Orion and Principe Orion.
-García also made appearances for World Wrestling Entertainment first on the August 18, 2011 episode of WWE Superstars, wrestling under the name Jose Vargas in a loss to Brodus Clay.
+García also made appearances for World Wrestling Entertainment first on August 18, 2011 episode of WWE Superstars, wrestling under the name Jose Vargas in a loss to Brodus Clay.
 García's next, and last, appearance for WWE was on the August 20, 2012 episode of Raw, where he teamed with Mike Spinner in a losing effort to Ryback.

-All Elite Wrestling (2018–present)

-After a hiatus from in-ring competition that began in September 2018, García began making appearances for All Elite Wrestling (AEW) in 2021 under the name José the Assistant.
+After a hiatus from in-ring competition that began in September 2018, García began making appearances for All Elite Wrestling (AEW) in 2021 under the name José the Assistant as the manager for La Faccion Ingobernable (Andrade El Idolo, Dralístico, Preston Vance, and Rush).
+On April 1, 2024, García was released from his AEW contract.